F4de10/plant-monitor/README.md

 For wireless communication, I use MQTT over WiFi due to their complementary strengths:

 - MQTT is a lightweight, reliable publish-subscribe protocol designed for constrained devices and unstable networks, ensuring smooth data transmission.
+I already had an MQTT broker setup so this would would integrate perfectly.
 - WiFi offers good range and bandwidth within home environments but consumes more power than alternatives like LoRa or BLE.
 Since my sensor is mains-powered, WiFi’s power usage is acceptable.

 ### Data Handling and Transmission

 Sensor data (temperature, humidity, light, soil moisture) is packaged into simple JSON messages and published via MQTT every 60 seconds.
-This interval balances timely updates with network load and power consumption.
-More frequent transmissions are possible but may impact battery life and network traffic.
+This interval should give an adequate frequency of updates while minimizing network traffic and power consumption.

 ### Display and User Interface

-- **SSD1306 OLED Display**: Shows real-time sensor readings and status messages, making it easy to check plant health at a glance.
+- **SSD1306 OLED Display**: Shows real-time sensor readings and status messages, making it easy to check plant health and device status at a glance.
 - **Home Assistant**: Automatically discovers sensors via MQTT, creating entities for each measurement.
 This allows me to visualize data, set up alerts, and build automations without writing complex code.

 ### Material Shopping List